cado-security/product-help/docs/cado-response/deploy-manage/aws/iam/deployment-iam-considerations.md

 hide_title: true
 sidebar_position: 1
 ---
+# Deployment IAM Considerations
+There are several AWS Identity & Access Management best practices to consider when deploying Cado Response

 ## Dedicated Forensics Account
 You may choose to deploy into an AWS account dedicated to storing forensics data securely.
 You can then use cross-account roles to bring data into the forensics account.
 Cado Response copies data back into the forensics account, and performs processing there.